There are all kinds of situations where you may need the help of a barrister. They do a wide range of work and help a wide range of people.

 - an immigration issue.

-Sometimes you may not have a problem yet, but if you think a legal problem may arise you can get advice on how to prevent it from occurring.
+If you think a legal problem may arise, even though it has not yet arisen, you can get advice on how to prevent it from occurring.

-The Legal Choices website can be a good starting point for trying to work out whether you have a legal problem and there are several sites which can give you further advice such as www.gov.uk, www.citizensadvice.org.uk, www.lawworks.org.uk and www.advicenow.org.uk.
+The Legal Choices website can be a good starting point for trying to work out whether you have a legal problem and there are several sites which can give you further information such as www.gov.uk, www.citizensadvice.org.uk, and www.advicenow.org.uk.

 Whether you need a barrister or a solicitor.
 Or both!

 There are lots of people who can offer you help with a legal problem but only some of them are independently “regulated”.
 If they are regulated, it means that you can be sure that they are fully qualified and that there will be someone to help you if something goes wrong.
 Barristers, solicitors and Chartered Legal Executives are all examples of independently regulated advisers but Will Writers and “McKenzie Friends”, for example, are not.
-A “McKenzie Friend” is someone who can help you if you are representing yourself in court but they do not need to have any legal qualifications and the law says that there are some things that only fully qualified solicitors or barristers can do.
+A “McKenzie Friend” is someone who can help you if you are representing yourself in court but they do not need to have any legal qualifications.
 For a fuller explanation of all the legal advisers that are available see the Legal Choices website.

 There are some kinds of legal work (known as “reserved legal activities”) which only a properly regulated adviser can do for you.
 For a barrister to be able to do these activities they must have a valid practising certificate issued by the Bar Standards Board.
 If a barrister has a practising certificate, you can be confident that they are fully qualified and they must comply with the BSB Handbook, which sets out the ethical duties of practising barristers.
-They will also keep their knowledge up to date by doing continuing professional development.
+They will also keep their knowledge up to date.

 Most people tend to seek legal advice at first from a solicitor.
 They will work directly with you to help you resolve your legal problems.
 They will meet you, work out what the case is, sort out the paperwork, and communicate with others involved in your case.
 If the case needs to go to court, or if more specialist advice is needed, a solicitor will often instruct a barrister to offer expert advice about a specific area of the law, or to go to court and represent you.

 But you can also go straight to certain barristers for help provided that they are specially registered by us to work directly for members of the public.
-These barristers are known as "Public Access" barristers.
+These barristers are known as "Public Access" or "Direct Access" barristers.

 See “How to find a barrister” to find out when and why you might want to go directly to a barrister.